 CCCR is very proud of the innovative, LEED-certified award winning building design (Design Award of Unbuilt Honor in Architecture—Florida Southwest Association of the AIA), funded by Florida SouthWestern State College, formerly named Edison State College, and the Naples Children & Education Foundation.
 The center has seven classrooms and an art studio (Atelier), with attention given to the look and feel of the classroom, as the environment is considered the “third teacher”.
 Children attending range in age from six weeks to five years.
 Up to 108 children are served by the center.

-The NCEF Early Childhood Development Center is proudly diverse with families who speak a total of eight first languages, currently.
+The NCEF Early Childhood Development Center is proudly diverse with families who speak a total of five first languages, currently.
 Children come from various socio-economic backgrounds with income ranging from below the poverty level to non-needy.
 All children are offered breakfast, lunch and snack daily, regardless of need.
 Our plan is to become a demonstration site where existing and potential providers and students of early learning and education can experience a Reggio Emilia-inspired program.
 The center currently has twenty-two employees.
 All classrooms have at least one staff member with a minimum of a Child Development Associate Certification, Associates Degree and/or Bachelor’s Degree.
 Employees are required by the Department of Children and Families (DCF) to have 10 training hours per year.
 At our center, staff members are required to have a minimum of 20 training hours and most have exceeded 30 hours of training.
 All staff have been trained in CPR and First Aid as well.

 New programming at the NCEF Early Childhood Development Center has enabled us to develop a center that continues to strive for excellence in developmentally appropriate practice.
 The following programming is in place: